Bill Emerson National Hunger Fellowship

 - Ability to solve problems in creative and innovative ways

-- Enthusiasm for learning from experts in the field, and searching for new models in anti-hunger and anti-poverty work
+- Willingness to search for new models in anti-hunger and anti-poverty work

 - Experience working in low-income communities

-- Excitement about peer learning in a tight-knit community of Fellows
+- Excitement about peer learning in a tightknit community of fellows

 - Bachelor’s degree, or equivalent experience

-- U.S. citizenship or permanent legal residency
+- U.S. citizenship or permanent legal residency (required)

 - senior